zoffline/zwift-offline/README.md

   * TCP ports 80, 443, 3025 and UDP port 3024 will need to be open on the PC running zoffline if it's running remotely.
 * Start Zwift and create an account.
   * This account will only exist on your zoffline server and has no relation with your actual Zwift account.
 * To enable the password reset feature: create a ``gmail_credentials.txt`` file in the ``storage`` directory containing the login credentials of a Gmail account.
-You need to access https://security.google.com/settings/security/apppasswords and create an app password to allow the login from the server.
+  * You need to access https://security.google.com/settings/security/apppasswords and create an app password to allow the login from the server.
+  * Optionally, the third line can contain the host for the recovery URL (server IP will be used by default).

 </details>